 And even for HR benefits administration.

 You’ll see a greater number of enterprise offers and SaaS players.

 And soon, you’ll see a meshing of artificial intelligence, machine learning, and natural language processing with fintech plays as well.

 And the use of embedded finance will rise too.
-A loyalty program suddenly will be able to issue credit cards.
-A travel company will be able to provide ‘fly now, pay later’ products when international travel returns to normal.
+For example, a loyalty program suddenly will be able to issue credit cards.
+A travel company will provide ‘fly now, pay later’ products when international travel returns to normal.

-And with financial institutions adopting new technologies, they are not always ready to fight something new. it's always a catch-up kind of game trying to react to what has not been detected early.
+And with financial institutions adopting new technologies, they are not always ready to fight something new.
+It’s always a catch-up kind of game trying to react to what has not been detected early.
 Thankfully, an approach similar to the data rules of Europe – such as GDPR — is being adopted in The Philippines.
-The protection of customers’ data is getting better.
+As a result, the protection of customers’ data is getting better.